swift-server/guides/docs/packaging.md

 ## Static linking and Curl/XML

-**Note:** if you are compiling with `-static-stdlib` and using Curl with FoundationNetworking or XML with FoundationXML you must have curl and/or XML installed on the target system for it to work.
+**Note:** if you are compiling with `-static-stdlib` and using Curl with FoundationNetworking or XML with FoundationXML you must have libcurl and/or libxml2 installed on the target system for it to work.